EXPERT ROOFING GUIDE

 Total project$20,000 – $36,000$24,000 – $44,000+15-25% overall

-The NJ premium is real, but it is driven by legitimate factors: higher labor costs, stricter building codes, more expensive permits, and a higher cost of living that runs through every part of the supply chain.
+The coastal premium is real, but it is driven by legitimate factors: salt-air corrosion resistance, stronger wind detailing, better coatings, more careful flashing, and specialty standing seam crews.
 Contractors who quote significantly below these ranges are either cutting corners on materials, using inexperienced crews, or planning to hit you with change orders mid-project.

 Frequently Asked Questions About Standing Seam Metal Roof Cost